-The Head Teacher / asbestos authorising officers shall ensure:
+The Heads of School/ asbestos authorising officers shall ensure:

-- That the asbestos log is consulted at the earliest possible opportunity and that all work affecting the fabric of the building or fixed equipment is entered in the permission to work log and signed by those undertaking the work. - A visual inspection of asbestos containing materials remaining on site is conducted and recorded (legal requirement to do so annually as a minimum). - The limitations of the management survey and areas of the building that have not been surveyed are understood and considered as part of the permission to work process e.g. areas above 3m in height, within ceiling voids (where panels / tiles are fixed), floor voids and ducts etc. - All records pertaining to asbestos are effectively maintained and retained (legal requirement to do so for a period of 40 years). - The school's asbestos management plan is kept up to date and that any asbestos works (removal, new project specific surveys etc.) are notified to the LA via asbestos@hertfordshire.gov.uk.
+- That the asbestos log is consulted at the earliest possible opportunity and that all work affecting the fabric of the building or fixed equipment is entered in the permission to work log and signed by those undertaking the work. - A visual inspection of asbestos containing materials remaining on site is conducted and recorded (legal requirement to do so annually as a minimum). - The limitations of the management survey and areas of the building that have not been surveyed are understood and considered as part of the permission to work process e.g. areas above 3m in height, within ceiling voids (where panels / tiles are fixed), floor voids and ducts etc. - All records pertaining to asbestos are effectively maintained and retained (legal requirement to do so for a period of 40 years).

+- The school's asbestos management plan is kept up to date and that any asbestos works (removal, new project specific surveys etc.) are notified to the LA via asbestos@hertfordshire.gov.uk. - Where more invasive works and / or works which go beyond the limitations of the management survey are planned, a refurbishment / demolition survey will be commissioned to obtain a comprehensive assessment of all ACMs that could be affected prior to the works commencing.